ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/overview.markdown

      You can set time-series rollup policies to aggregate large series into smaller sets by your definitions.
    * **Retention Policies**
-     You can set time-series retention policies to automatically remove series that have reached an expiration threshhold.
+     You can set time-series retention policies to automatically remove time-series entries that have reached an expiration threshhold.
 * **[Including Time-Series](../../document-extensions/timeseries/client-api/session-methods/include-ts-data/include-ts-overview)**
   You can include (pre-fetch) time-series data while loading documents, so they'd be held by the client's sesion and instantly delivered to the